WeAreStudio99/99Track/README.md

 you [use the workspace version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) rather than the built-in version provided by VSCode.

-### Optional: Optimized Editor Configuration
+### Optional: Optimized VSCode Configuration

-For an enhanced development experience with project-specific editor settings, copy the `.vscode.sample` folder to your workspace configuration folder `.vscode`:
+For an enhanced development experience with project-specific editor settings, duplicate `.vscode.sample` as `.vscode` :

 ```bash
 cp -R .vscode.sample .vscode